27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 One of the best fall traditions is visiting a corn maze and winding your way through the golden stalks to find the exit.

-The Carpinito Brothers’ Corn Maze (27508 W Valley Hwy N, Kent) is a legendary spot just outside of Seattle.
+The Carpinito Brothers’ Corn Maze (27508 W Valley Hwy N, Kent) is a legendary spot outside Seattle.

 Visit an Apple Orchard

-Nothing says fall like picking apples right from the tree to take home and eat, bake, or cover in melted chocolate!
+Nothing says fall, like picking apples right from the tree to take home, eat, bake, or cover in melted chocolate!

 Seattle is home to some of the best apple orchards in the country.